nodejs/node/doc/api/fs.md

 writing, Node.js will attempt to remove the destination.

 `flags` is an optional integer that specifies the behavior of the copy operation.
+It is possible to create a mask consisting of the bitwise OR of two or more values (e.g.
+`fs.constants.COPYFILE_EXCL | fs.constants.COPYFILE_FICLONE`).

-The only supported flag is `fs.constants.COPYFILE_EXCL`, which causes the copy operation to fail if `dest` already exists.
+* `fs.constants.COPYFILE_EXCL` - The copy operation will fail if `dest` already exists.
+* `fs.constants.COPYFILE_FICLONE` - The copy operation will attempt to create a copy-on-write reflink.
+If the platform does not support copy-on-write, then a fallback copy mechanism is used.
+* `fs.constants.COPYFILE_FICLONE_FORCE` - The copy operation will attempt to
+create a copy-on-write reflink.
+If the platform does not support copy-on-write, then the operation will fail.

 Example: